 Sleep and mental health have a strong correlation.
 Sleep and mental health rely on one another — when one isn’t functioning properly, the other suffers as well.
-A lack of sleep can create or worsen many mental health disorders, including anxiety and depression.
+A lack of sleep can initiate or worsen many mental health disorders, including anxiety and depression.
 Mental health issues can also make it harder to achieve healthy sleep.

 How Does Sleep Affect Mental Health?

 Sleep affects mental health in a number of ways.
 The body, and particularly the brain, needs sleep to function properly.
-Vital cognitive processes, like memory consolidation and neural communication, occur during sleep.
+Vital cognitive processes, like memory consolidation and neural communication, mostly occur during sleep.
 Without proper sleep, our brains cannot function normally during the day.